kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 We subscribe *~ubuntu-server* directly to a bug to track our community bug backlog when the bug meets the following criteria.
 When the bug no longer meets these criteria, we unsubscribe it:

-1. Anything that, if the bug turns out to valid, is something that would be under the *~ubuntu-server* remit to fix (common use cases but not obscure ones - but nothing stops an individual volunteering to work on an obscure use case, of course).
+1. Anything that, if the bug turns out to be valid, is something that would be under the *~ubuntu-server* remit to fix (common use cases but not obscure ones - but nothing stops an individual volunteering to work on an obscure use case, of course).
 2. By definition, if it's something that we wouldn't fix and request volunteers even if we had time, then it doesn't warrant a subscription.